 - Do you document changes to your server configuration?

+Now you know how to harden your server with these best practices.
 The role of servers in today’s business operations cannot be overstated.
 Incorporating a server hardening checklist into your risk management processes will ensure the safety of one of the most critical components of your IT infrastructure.

 Marho is a Community Support agent at The Events Calendar and enjoys helping people discover how information technology can provide great solutions to their everyday problems.
 His career in IT can clearly be traced to his love for all things science fiction.